tinkerhub-org/TinkeHubBot2/README.md

-# Project Name
+# TinkerHub Bot
-Long Description about project.
-This project do that.
-This project is awesome...
+This is a telegram bot for TinkerHub.
+Bot will help share learning resoruces to learn various technologies
 ## How it Works ?
 Explaining the working of project
 ## Libraries used